argoproj/argo-workflows/docs/running-at-massive-scale.md

 # Running At Massive Scale

-Argo Workflows is capable of running 1,000s of workflows a day, each with 10,000s of nodes.
-But you'll need to do some work to achieve this.
+Argo Workflows is an incredibly scalable tool for orchestrating workflows.
+It empowers you to process thousands of workflows per day, with each workflow consisting of tens of thousands of nodes.
+Moreover, it effortlessly handles hundreds of thousands of smaller workflows daily.
+However, optimizing your setup is crucial to fully leverage this capability.

 ## Run The Latest Version